Internet disrupted, streets quiet in South Sudan after call for protests | Law-Order

 Internet disrupted, streets quiet in South Sudan after call for protests

-Internet services in South Sudan were disrupted on Monday and security forces were deployed on the streets, which were quieter than usual as residents sheltered inside after activists had called for protests against President Salva Kiir's government.
+Internet services in South Sudan were disrupted on Monday and security forces patrolled the streets after activists called for protests against President Salva Kiir's government.
+The capital Juba was quieter than usual as residents sheltered inside.

 - Country:

-In televised remarks to an elite unit on Sunday, Deputy Inspector-General of Police Lt Gen. James Pui Yak said authorities would not "harm anybody" to break up demonstrations.
-"They are just going to advise people ... to go on with their normal lives, we don’t want any disruption.”

-Residents in Juba told Reuters that as of Sunday evening mobile data was unavailable on the network of South African mobile operator MTN Group, and by Monday morning it was also halted on the network of Kuwait-based operator Zain Group.
+Mobile data was unavailable on the network of South African mobile operator MTN Group late on Sunday, and by Monday morning it was also halted on the network of Kuwait-based operator Zain Group.
 Alp Toker, director of NetBlocks, a London-based group that monitors internet disruptions, said it detected "significant disruption to internet service in South Sudan beginning Sunday evening, including to leading cellular networks".

+Deputy Information Minister Baba Medan told Reuters he could not comment on the reported shutdown as he was busy attending the opening of parliament.
+MTN did not immediately respond to a comment request.
+An industry source with direct knowledge of the matter said the outage was due to a directive by the government and that services were expected to be restored by 6 p.m. local time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)